 Disconnect from the G4 Panel Host

-When you are done working with the panels, it is important to stop the connection.
+When you are done working with the panels, it is important to stop the connection and close out the controller.

 What does this all mean